 At 195 square feet, AquaClass cabins are slightly larger than Concierge Class cabins and offer many of the same perks but include freshly brewed iced tea and a personal spa concierge who is on hand to arrange spa treatments.
 Passengers booked in these cabins get complimentary access to the spa-inspired Blu restaurant and the Persian Garden thermal suite, where they can use the aromatherapy saunas and steam rooms.
 AquaClass cabins are spread throughout the ship on Decks 9 and 11.

 The most spacious balcony cabins -- those configured for families on Decks 7 through 9 -- are about 271 square feet and boast impressive 242-square-foot balconies.
 The family balcony cabins each feature a "master" bedroom with a privacy partition, a queen-sized bed and two convertible sofas.
-Balconies are each furnished with two full-sized lounge chairs, a side table, two smaller lounge chairs and a small breakfast table.
+Balconies are furnished with two full-sized lounge chairs, a side table, two smaller lounge chairs and a small breakfast table.
 While they resemble suites in size, these cabins do not carry the same perks as the higher cabin categories.

 Mini-Suite: The lowest category of suites is the Sky Suites, located on Decks 6, 8 and 9.
 The 251-square-foot cabins, feature lounge chairs in the sitting areas and a DVD player, in addition to the amenities found in standard cabins.

 Suite: Nearly twice as large as Sky Suites, each 467-square-foot Celebrity Suite on Decks 6 through 9 have panoramic windows, a dining room, a glass-enclosed sitting area, two entertainment centers with DVD players, a music center, a walk-in closet with vanity and a whirlpool bath tub.